bufbuild-ru/docs/docs/bsr/remote-plugins/custom-plugins/index.md

     --image buf.example.com/acme/go-json:v1.1.0
 ```

 The `--image` flag is referencing an image built in an earlier step, but this can also be an image from an external source, such as Docker Hub or Quay.
-Make sure to `docker pull` the image so it's available locally.Setting the visibility to private makes the plugin accessible to organization members only.A successful push outputs details about the plugin, and the plugin is immediately available in the Plugins section within the organization.
+Make sure to `docker pull` the image so it's available locally.

+Setting the visibility to private makes the plugin accessible to organization members only.

+A successful push outputs details about the plugin, and the plugin is immediately available in the Plugins section within the organization.

 ```text
 Owner  Name     Version  Revision